The Classic Itinerary

 Track Terrain: The track is reasonably smooth, with some steep rocky sections.

-You then descend to Lake Howden hut for a hot drink and picnic lunch, before gradually climbing through lush silver beech forest to the base of Earland Falls. from there the descent into Mackenzie lodge is steep and rocky, and refreshments, a hot shower, three course meal and comfortable beds are waiting.
+Following lunch at Lake Howden the track gradually climbs through silver beech forest to Earland Falls.
+You'll hear them before you see them!
+Take a break here before beginning the descent into Mackenzie lodge which is steep and rocky, so take your time.
+Refreshments, a hot shower, three course meal and comfortable beds are waiting at Mackenzie Lodge.

 Day 7 - Mackenzie Lodge to Routeburn Falls